floragunncom/search-guard-docs/quickstart.md

 # Quick start: Search Guard Bundle

 Start easy with Search Guard.
 The bundle ships Elasticsearch + Search Guard with a preconfigured environment, which allows easy testing and evaluation.
-The bundle contains the latest version of Search Guard, Search Guard SSL and all commercial modules like Ldap Authentication, Kerberos Authentication, Document- and Fieldlevel Security as well as Audit Logging.
+The bundle contains the latest version of Search Guard, Search Guard SSL and all commercial modules like Ldap Authentication, Kerberos Authentication, Document- and Field-level Security as well as Audit Logging.

-This feature is still in Beta, but if you want to give it a try, download the Search Guard Bundle here:

 [https://github.com/floragunncom/search-guard/wiki/Search-Guard-Bundle](https://github.com/floragunncom/search-guard/wiki/Search-Guard-Bundle)